thomasebsmith/arm-emulator/ARCHITECTURE.md

  - `utils`: Contains utility classes and functions.
 Currently, this only contains utilities related to parsing bits.

-There is also a `test/` folder, which contains unit and integration tests.
+There are also unit and integration tests in `test/`.

+Here is an overview of the subdirectories of `test/`:
+ - `cli`: Contains tests related to command-line interface code.
+ - `main`: Contains the main program that runs all the tests.
+ - `shared`: Contains types and objects that are used to define tests.